 Mosul battle: Civilians killed by landmines as they flee, police say

-More than 50 civilians have been killed and injured by landmines since Friday night as they fled a village about 9 miles west of Mosul, Iraq's Federal Police said in a tweet Saturday.
-Iraqi Federal Police units leading the charge in the operation to force ISIS from western Mosul have gained more ground, Lt.
+More than 50 civilians have been killed or injured by landmines since Friday night as they fled a village about 9 miles west of Mosul, Iraq's Federal Police said in a tweet Saturday.
+Iraqi Federal Police units have gained more ground as they lead the charge to force ISIS from western Mosul, Lt.

 Comments